Vision AI: Visual Anomaly Detection

 Guided Mode Result

 In addition, the original dimensions of images are retained, and each defect is provided with a different color for easy classification.
 Based on the user’s selected image, a unique model is generated for every identified defect.
-This user validation data is then captured and used for generating model training data.
-By annotating the defects on the input images, the trained model looks for only these defects when provided with new images.
+This user validation data is then captured and used to generate model training data.
+By annotating the defects on the input images, the trained model looks for only these defects when new images are provided.

 For both the use cases, identified defects (deviation from standard visual inputs) in the product are represented on heat maps, error maps, and reconstructed images.
 These models then can be evaluated by the users on model confidence score, training and validation accuracy, precision, F1 score, CPU and GPU memory usage, and the algorithm’s performance.
 On satisfactory results, these models are tuned with hyperparameters and can be deployed in production to access the product’s visual inputs in real-time.